-You can do this sitting on the floor or sitting on the couch or sitting on your bed, but you want to find out what your knee extension is, which is the straightening out of the knee or terminal knee extension, because getting as much of that terminal knee extension as you can assists a lot when it comes to recovering from a knee replacement and allows you to get back to the rest of your life and back to being pain free.
+You can do this sitting on the floor, on the couch, or on your bed.
+Still, you want to find out what your knee extension is, which is the straightening out of the knee or terminal knee extension, because getting as much of that terminal knee extension as you can assist a lot when it comes to recovering from a knee replacement and allows you to get back to the rest of your life and back to being pain-free.

 This is what you need to do.
-You will end up sitting down and you will end up measuring how much you are able to straighten out that knee.
+You will end up sitting down, and you will end up measuring how much you can straighten out that knee.

-You might be just a fist or a little more than a fist or a complete fist or a hand but you want to find that baseline distance that you are, because it will give you an idea of where you are starting at and how the Knee Replacement Handbook is helping you get that terminal knee extension.
+You might be just a fist or a little more than a fist or a whole fist or a hand, but you want to find that baseline distance that you are because it will give you an idea of where you are starting at and how the Knee Replacement Handbook is helping you get that terminal knee extension.

 Do that right now.
-Go through that and find out what you can get to, the point where you get resistance or just before pain.
-Find out where you are at now.
+Go through that and find out what you can get to, where you get resistance or just before pain.
+Find out where you are now.

-You can just measure it with a fist or a hand or a ball or a ruler just so you end up getting a baseline so you can see how that Knee Replacement Handbook ends up helping you improve that terminal knee extension and get back to pain free living.
+You can measure it with a fist, a hand, a ball, or a ruler so that you get a baseline and see how that Knee Replacement Handbook ends up helping you improve that terminal knee extension and get back to pain-free living.”

 When you get a knee replacement, you need to consider many factors.
 You need to know what is a knee assessment, know your weight and BMI, and decide if you want to be a candidate for knee replacement.